Resources

 The application process can take from a week to two weeks depending how quickly RECA processes your application and background check.

-Cost of becoming a REALTOR
+Cost of becoming a REALTOR® in Alberta

 Becoming a REALTOR® entails embarking on an entrepreneurial endeavor.
 Beyond the imperative acquisition of soft skills and a comprehensive understanding of real estate practices, one must also possess the financial means to initiate this business venture.